Typetura/Typetura-Civic/README.md

 Before you get started, make sure you are using USWDS v2 or newer.
 Civic will not work on websites built with v1.

-1. Download the latest version of Civic

-2. Unzip the package and place it into your project

-3. Add links inside your `<head>` tag.
+Add links inside your `<head>` tag.

 ```html
 <script src="https://typetura-civic.s3.us-east-2.amazonaws.com/typetura.js"></script>
 <link rel="stylesheet" href="https://typetura-civic.s3.us-east-2.amazonaws.com/civic.css" />
 ```

+That’s it!
+Your headlines are now fluid.

+Alternatively, you can download [the latest release](https://github.com/typetura/Typetura-Civic/releases/latest) and link those files to your document.

 ## 🌈 Advantages of Typetura